Do Leagues Ahead Diving offer snorkelling in Gran Canaria?

 What is so special about Amadores?

 Everything!
 We take our Discover Scuba Divers to Amadores for a reason you know!
-Not does Amadores offer one of the calmest and relaxing entries to the water, it is perfect for the whole family as this 800-meter wide beach is bound with fantastic and reasonably priced bars, shops and restaurants!
+Amadores offers one of the calmest and most relaxing entries to the water.
+Amadores Bay is perfect for the whole family as this 800-meter wide beach is home to some fantastic and reasonably priced bars, shops and restaurants!
 It is the perfect place to relax after a long session of snorkelling.

-In addition, the abundance of parking spaces ensure that the beach is easily accessible for everyone, however, make sure you get there early in the morning to guarantee to park, it isn't called the lover’s beach for nothing.
+In addition, the abundance of parking spaces ensure that the beach is easily accessible for everyone.
+However, make sure you get there early in the morning to guarantee a car parking space, it isn’t called the lover’s beach for nothing.
 Everyone loves it!

 I’m at Amadores but where do I go snorkelling and what will I see?

-Enter the water at the left side of the beach, and follow the rocks, just past the pedalos is the perfect place to wait and observe the abundance of Parrotfish, Damselfish, wrasse, and bream that inhabit the waters below (don't forget your buoy.)
-If you observe closely enough you may be able to spot an octopus hiding in the rocks beneath you!
+Enter the water at the left side of the beach, and follow the artificial rock formation on the left.
+Behind the pedalos is the perfect place to wait and observe the abundance of Parrotfish, Damselfish, Wrasse, and Bream that inhabit the waters below (don’t forget your buoy.)
+If you observe closely enough you may be able to spot an Octopus hiding in the rocks beneath you!

 Where’s the best place for a refreshment afterwards?

-For an after snorkelling refreshment I can highly recommend The Palm Beach restaurant for a lovely refreshing drink, accommodating staff and a breathtaking view overlooking the beautiful sea that we call home.
+For an after snorkelling refreshment I can highly recommend The Palm Beach restaurant.
+If you are looking for a refreshing drink, accommodating staff and a breathtaking Atlantic Ocean view, then the Palm Beach restaurant has you covered!

-Located in the beautiful idyllic town of Tufia, this snorkelling trip is a hidden gem.
 The designated free car parking area makes this site ideal for a fun family filled day.
 A short walk past the quaint whitewashed houses brings you to the black volcanic sandy beach.
-Read about Tufia's history here.

 What’s the best snorkelling route and what will I see?